Computer Glasses & Designer Frames in Bridgeland

 If you decide to purchase blue light glasses, they’re available with or without a prescription.
 You can also buy single-lens computer glasses to match your prescription if you're farsighted and wear progressive lenses or bifocals.

 You might want to consider buying photochromic lenses, which provide both UV and blue light protection whether you're indoors or out in the sun.
 When exposed to UV rays, the lenses automatically darken, and become clear again once indoors.

-At Browz Eyeware in Calgary we offer a variety of blue light glasses and lenses.
+At Browz Eyeware in Bridgeland we offer a variety of blue light glasses and lenses.
 Contact us today to discuss your ideal pair of lenses with features to match your look and lifestyle.

 - A: The largest source of blue light is sunlight.
 LED and fluorescent lights, smartphones, computer screens and tablets also emit blue light, but at levels much lower than the sun.